cheezeburger/InstaCheeze/README.md

 A standalone Instagram image poster program written in C#.

-InstaCheeze lets you post images to your Instagram account on your computer, bypassing posting made available in Instagram mobile app only.
+InstaCheeze lets you post images to your Instagram account on your computer, bypassing posting made available on Instagram mobile app only.

 Note as of initial release version:
 1. This program can only post one image at a time.
 Album and video are not supported at the moment.